Table of contents

 Key achievements: Received the Society of Professional Journalism award for an investigative piece on police corruption, showcasing a deep understanding of the subject matter and excellence in journalism.
 Utilized data journalism techniques to present complex crime statistics in a clear and accessible manner, enhancing public understanding of law enforcement challenges.

-Add relevant skills for the role
+Add Relevant Skills for the Role

-Adding skills to your CV is important, often overlooked part of a well-written CV.
+Adding skills to your CV is an important, often overlooked part of a well-written CV.
 They show an employer you have the soft skills and hard skills to do the job.

 While this section doesn’t involve much writing, it requires thoughtful preparation.
 You need a mix of hard and soft skills.
 We always suggest reading the job description closely to see what skills the employer is looking for.
 Highlight the skills that apply to you, then find a way to work them into your CV.